sweet666/logboard-cli/README.md

 ### Org switching

 Press `o` (from the log list) to open a picker of every org your Salesforce CLI is authenticated against, with the default and current org marked.
 Select one with `↵` to re-authenticate and reload against that org, or `esc` to cancel.
+Selecting an org also **sets it as your Salesforce CLI default** (`sf config set target-org=<alias> --global`), so it stays selected the next time you run `logboard` — or any other `sf` command.
+If the switch succeeds but the default can't be saved, the app still switches for the session and shows a warning.
 You can also choose the org up front with `--org <alias>`.

 ### Live log list